netreo/nugget-2022-prefix-opentelemetry/README.md

 ## Prerequisites

 * Node
-* DotNet Core 5
+* DotNet Core
 * Docker Desktop
-* Prefix >= v6 or Beta
+* Prefix >= v6 or Developer Release

-## Prefix Beta Release downloads
+## Prefix Developer Release

-Beta releases of Prefix have hard coded expiration dates after which they will no longer function.
+Developer releases of Prefix have hard coded expiration dates after which they will no longer function.
+They are released as is with no warranty, support or promise of any kind.
+Use at your own risk.

 To download the current version of Prefix go to the [Prefix product page](https://stackify.com/prefix/).

 **Expires on October 25, 2022**

+### Download Links

 * [MacOs](https://prefix.blob.core.windows.net/pub-beta/stackify-prefix-2022.0825.1.0.beta.pkg)
 * [Windows](https://prefix.blob.core.windows.net/pub-beta/stackify-prefix-2022.0825.1.0.beta.exe)